Artistic Team

 Assistant Director and Collaborative Pianist

-Regionally, Mr. Lubrano has performed with the Eastern Wind Symphony, Encore Orchestra of New Jersey, Grammy-nominated Rutgers Wind Ensemble & Symphonic Winds, Rutgers Symphony Orchestra and the Monmouth Symphony Orchestra.
-He can be heard on the Eastern Wind Symphony’s album, Elements (2019), featuring music of composer Julie Giroux.
+Mr. Lubrano has performed with the Eastern Wind Symphony, Encore Orchestra of NJ, Grammy-nominated Rutgers Wind Ensemble, Symphonic Winds, and Rutgers Symphony Orchestra.
+He can be heard on the Eastern Wind Symphony’s album, Elements (2019), featuring Julie Giroux’s Symphony No. 5.